rany2/jqGrid/README4.13.2.md

 ```
 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

-Remark: the above URLs will be available **after publishing** the release of the version of 4.13.3.
+Remark: the above URLs will be available **after publishing** the release of the version of 4.13.2.

-### Below one can see the full list of changes in the version 4.13.3 compared with 4.13.2:
+### Below one can see the full list of changes in the version 4.13.2 compared with 4.13.1:

+* Bug fix in encodding of attributes inside of predefined formatters (like `formatter: "showlink"`).
+* Making `parseFilter` safer, It will be used in `filterToolbar` to restore the values in the filter based on the value of `postData.filters`.
-* Bug fix in `filterToolbar` in case of usage legacy (`stringResult: false`) searching mode.
+* Bug fixes in `filterToolbar` in case of usage `searchOnEnter: true` option.
-* Bug fix makes `setGroupHeaders` correct working if the grid is inside of hidden div (for example, inactive jQuery UI Tab).
-* Extending `newGroup` parameter of `summaryType` of data grouping.
-The property `keys` is added to `newGroup` parameter of the callback function `summaryType` of grouping.
-See [the issue](https://github.com/free-jqgrid/jqGrid/issues/227) for more details.
+* Bug fixes in Seaching Dialog: the usage of `readonly` and `disabled` attributes defined in `editoptions` will be not used in Searching Dialog.
+* The value of `this`, used in `afterRedraw` and `onChange` callbacks of the Searching Dialog, is fixed corresponds to the standard behavior of jqGrid.
+* Add more parameters in `onChange` callback and `jqGridFilterAfterChange` event.
+* Bug fix in `filterToolbar` in the wrong usage of `name` property of `colModel` instead of `index`.
+* Add icons on top of README with some statistic and links to NPM, Bower, NuGet and Maven Central.
+* Replace the usage `complete` to the usage of `success` & `error` callbacks inside of legacy/simplitied subgrid module.
+* Add `aria-label='Close'` to closing icons used in free jqGrid.
+* Some improvmenes in the error div used by Bootstrap.
+It will be used now `alert` and `alert-danger` Bootstrap classes.
+* Bug fix in the usage of `jsonmap` property of `colModel` in case of `datatype: "jsonstring"`.
-* Bug fix of `showHideCol` to correctly process working with multiple grids.
+* Bug fix of missing dependencies used by `requireJs` for `grid.common`, `grid.treegrid` and `grid.import`.
-* Improve the compatibility to old jqGrid in processing of XML input data which has no `id` attributes.
-* Bug fix in CSS of legacy/simplified subgrids.
+* Bug fix in the behavior of the filter toolbar after pressing of Reset buttons of Searching Dialog.
-* Bug fix in highlighting of selected cells during cell editing.
+* Bug fix in removing of trailing spaces from input fileds of the filter toolbar in case of usage `searchOnEnter: false` mode.
-* Add new `displayErrorMessage` method, which simplifies placing custom error information in the error div.
-* Add support of frozen columns in `columnChooser`, `remapColumns`, `showCol`, `hideCol`, `showHideCol`.
-One can use `notSkipFrozen: true` to allow hiding/showing frozen columns.
-For example, `$(this).jqGrid("columnChooser", {notSkipFrozen: true});`.
+* More save processing of `formatter` and return value of some callbacks of cell and form editing mode, which should return arrays like `[true]` or `[false, "error description"]`.
+Old code could produce exceptions if wrong `undefined` or `null` value will be returned from the callbacks.
+After the fix the `undefined`/`null` value will be intrpreted as no error (`[true]`).
+* Use `JSON.stringify` as the first choice instead of `xmlJsonClass.toJson` during processing of `postData.filters` in Searching Dialog.
-* Bug fix in `sortableRows`.
-The bug exist in all free jqGrid in versions between version 4.10.0 and 4.13.2.
+* Bug fix in `footerData` and `setLabel` for the case of usage frozen columns.
-* Add callback function `summaryFormat` to `colModel` items.
-The callback will be used in grouping data.

 Other readmes contain the list of the features and bug fixed implemented before:

-* [README4.13.2.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.2.md) contains the readme of free jqGrid 4.13.2.
 * [README4.13.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.1.md) contains the readme of free jqGrid 4.13.1.
 * [README4.13.0.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.13.0.md) contains the readme of free jqGrid 4.13.0.
 * [README4.12.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.12.1.md) contains the readme of free jqGrid 4.12.1.